Base Metals Market Size and Share

 Base Metals Market Analysis by Mordor Intelligence

-The Base Metals Market size is estimated at 137.05 million tons in 2025, and is expected to reach 164.51 million tons by 2030, at a CAGR of 3.72% during the forecast period (2025-2030).
+Base Metals market size in 2026 is estimated at 141.85 million tons, growing from 2025 value of 137.05 million tons with 2031 projections showing 168.45 million tons, growing at 3.5% CAGR over 2026-2031.
 Continued electrification, widespread infrastructure renewal, and the shift from purely volume to value-focused production underpin this steady trajectory.
 Mining companies now emphasize strategic positioning, supply security, and technological efficiency instead of aggressive green-field capacity, while downstream manufacturers balance cost control with carbon-reduction imperatives as policy pressure intensifies.
 A growing preference for recycled feedstock, coupled with advances in high-efficiency processing, further reconfigures profit pools across the base metals market.
 In parallel, mergers and long-term supply partnerships are supplanting traditional large-scale acquisitions, signalling a maturing competitive environment where risk-sharing and proprietary technology determine leadership.

 Key Report Takeaways